 Prevention

-- Build the redirect map BEFORE launching the new domain, not as cleanup after.
+- Build the redirect map before launching the new domain, not as cleanup afterward.

 - Keep redirect rules in source control (

-- After deploy, sample test 50+ redirects via
+- After every deploy, sample-test 50+ redirects with the

 FAQ